 The detailed description of the security functional requirements is given in the Smartcard IC Platform Protection Profile.
-These security functional requirements are listed in Table 9.
-The last column defines, whether the requirement is refined in the [PP].
-The refinements are also valid for this ST. The additional security functional requirements are listed in Table 10.
+These security functional requirements are listed in.
+Table 10 In the last column it is marked if the requirement is refined in the [PP].
+The refinements are also valid for this ST. The additional security functional requirements are listed in Table 11.
 The necessary assignments are done in section 7.2.
 The description of the additional security functional requirements is given in the following.